‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 Mr. Sizemore took the newspaper from hot lead to the digital age and is being remembered for his integrity and commitment to family, colleagues and community.

-Mason Sizemore, former president of The Seattle Times Company who helped steer the newspaper through nearly four decades of growth and profound change from an afternoon paper hand set with hot- lead type, has died.
+H. Mason Sizemore, former president of The Seattle Times Company who helped steer the newspaper through nearly four decades of growth and profound change from an afternoon paper hand set with hot-lead type, has died.

 Born April 15, 1941, in Halifax, Virginia, a town of about 600 people, Mr. Sizemore never lost his small-town Southern graciousness.
 His was a disarming combination of qualities, with a gentility and sincere interest in people that only enriched his zeal as a journalist and acumen as a businessman, friends and former colleagues say.

-Mr. Sizemore took a job at the newspaper as a copy editor on the strength of a phone call from managing editor Henry MacLeod, remembered Alex MacLeod, who succeeded his father as managing editor.
+Mr. Sizemore took a job at The Seattle Times as a copy editor on the strength of a phone call from Managing Editor Henry MacLeod, remembered Alex MacLeod, who later also was managing editor.
 Mr. Sizemore didn’t hesitate.

 Most Read Stories